exercism/c/docs/CONTRIBUTING.md

 For higher-level discussions about the project as a whole check out the issues in the [discussions](https://github.com/exercism/discussions/issues) repository.

+### Good First Patch

+We're trying to label issues with "good first patch" if we think that these can be solved without too much context about exercism.io's codebase or functionality.
+To find them, you can do a [search](https://github.com/exercism/c/labels/good%20first%20patch).

 ## Pull Requests

 It would be awesome if you follow this [simple guidelines](https://github.com/exercism/docs/blob/master/contributing/pull-request-guidelines.md) while creating your PR, but it isn't required.